3bsa/node/doc/api/util.md

 util.format('%% %s'); // '%% %s'
 ```

-It is immportant to note that `util.format()` is a synchronous method that is
+Please note that `util.format()` is a synchronous method that is mainly
-intended strictly as a debugging tool that has not been performance optimized.
+intended as a debugging tool.
+Some input values can have a significant
-Using `util.format()` in production code is not recommended because of the
+performance overhead that can block the event loop.
+Use this function
-potential performance bottlenecks it can introduce.
+with care and never in a hot code path.

 ## util.inherits(constructor, superConstructor)
 <!-- YAML